 - who is a United States citizen or an eligible qualified non-citizen;

-- if single, does not own personal property worth more than $2,000 or, if married and living with spouse, does not own property worth more than $4,000 individually or together.
+- if single, owns cash, securities or other total non-exempt resources with a value of less than the resource threshold for an individual or a couple, if married (see the Adult Standards Chart for current amounts).
 The following is not considered; the home in which the blind person lives, clothes, furniture, household equipment, personal jewelry, or any other property used directly by the blind person in earning a living;

 - does not have a sighted spouse who can provide support;